When was Valentine’s Day first celebrated?

 This translates roughly as, “I am already sick of love, my very gentle Valentine”.
 This remarkable letter survives in the manuscript collections of the British Library, which also holds the oldest surviving Valentine’s letter in the English language.
 This dates from 1477 and was sent by one Margery Brews to her fiancé John Paston.
 In this letter Margery describes John as her “right well-beloved Valentine”.

-By the 17th century Valentine’s Day gets a mention in Shakespeare’s Hamlet, when Ophelia is given the lines:
+By the 17th century Valentine’s Day gets a mention in William Shakespeare’s Hamlet, when Ophelia is given the lines:

 To-morrow is Saint Valentine’s day,